FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 - How to manage power and wiring in real projects
 - Why choosing the right board matters

-It wasn’t easy, but seeing the robot move via Bluetooth and display text on the LCD was worth it.
+It wasn’t easy, but seeing the robot move via Bluetooth from my phone and display text on the LCD was worth it.

-[Click Here](..F03/)  to see more documentation and code.
 ---